-Using a Nest thermostat is one of the easiest ways to perfect the daily schedule of your heating and cooling.
+Using a Nest thermostat is one of the most convenient ways to improve the daily schedule of your heating and cooling.
 This smart thermostat can learn your preferences and automatically make changes.
-But as you can expect, it won’t work correctly or at all if you see an error code on the display.
-The exact error code supplies useful information about the source of the problem, something a trained technician can use to present solutions that much faster.
+But as you may expect, it won’t work correctly or at all if you see an error code on the display.
+The exact error code offers useful information about the root of the problem, something a knowledgeable technician can use to present solutions that much faster.

-Listed below are seven of the most common error codes you could encounter on your Nest thermostat.
-We’ll walk you through the basics of each error code along with how you might fix it and the approximate cost to do so.
-Remember that while the price will ultimately hinge on the exact Nest model, you can expect to pay about $75-$200 for repairs.
-This should include travel and labor costs along with any specific parts necessary to finish repairs.
+Listed below are seven of the most common error codes you may discover on your Nest thermostat.
+We’ll explain the basics of each error code along with how you might solve it and the estimated cost to do so.
+Keep in mind that while the costs will ultimately hinge on the precise Nest model, you can count on paying about $75-$200 for repairs.
+This should include things like travel and labor costs on top of any specific hardware required to complete repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and appears when the power is shut off.
-As this is a critical power error, the thermostat will change to the backup battery system.
-The error message will continue to be displayed until the issue is fixed.
+This critical error code is limited to new models of the Nest thermostat and shows up when the power is shut off.
+As this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will remain on the screen until the problem is fixed.

 Losing power to your Nest thermostat can be for numerous reasons.
-The wiring may have disconnected or become damaged, or a disconnection might have occurred further along in your home’s electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A trained technician will check electrical connections and wiring until they uncover the root of the problem.
+The wiring might have disconnected or become damaged, or a disconnection could have happened further along in your electrical system.
+This may be the circuit breaker, fuse box or system switch.
+A certified technician can check electrical connections and wiring until they find the root of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring should be reconfigured.
+Critical error code e294 shows up when your Nest thermostat’s wiring has to be reconfigured.
 More specifically, the technician should reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to make sure it’s not simply a software error.
+They’ll first perform a factory reset of your thermostat to make sure it’s not just a software problem.
 If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start looking at connectors.

-They’ll disconnect the power and progressively inspect each wire, making sure they are fully attached into the connector with the proper amount of uncovered copper.
-Once they locate the malfunctioning connector, it can be swapped for a new one.
+They’ll detach the power and progressively inspect each wire, making sure they are fully inserted into the connector with the proper amount of exposed copper.
+Once they pinpoint the damaged connector, it can be replaced for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is especially hot.
+This critical error code can appear when the weather outside is severely hot.
 The HVAC system can shut down and stop delivering power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat depletes and the thermostat will subsequently turn off.
-In the event the breakers are on, you can inspect a few other places before consulting a professional technician.
+When this problem persists, the backup battery in your thermostat drains and the thermostat will eventually shut down.
+Assuming the breakers are on, you can search a handful of other places before calling a professional technician.

-Because this error can consume your thermostat’s battery, the first step could be supplying enough power to determine if this specific error code is what you’re working with.
-You can disconnect the thermostat from its base and supply power through a USB cable.
-If it presents error code 195, you may continue to visually inspect components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to find anything wrong with these components, it will probably be best to call a pro.
+As this error can drain your thermostat’s battery, the first step might be providing enough power to find out if this specific error code is what you’re dealing with.
+You can separate the thermostat from its base and deliver power by using a USB cable.
+In the event it reveals error code 195, you may continue to visually inspect components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t detect anything wrong with these components, it will likely be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical malfunction with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is receiving more power than what is safe and normal.
-This may stem from the breaker box, an error from the control board or through a bad connection in the thermostat.
-A technician should meticulously investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical issue with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is getting more power than necessary.
+This can stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
+A technician can meticulously inspect and test the Nest’s electrical system to figure out where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it might still prevent you from using the Nest thermostat like normal.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from obtaining adequate power.
-You can inspect the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+While this error code isn’t critical, it could still stop you from using the Nest thermostat like normal.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving enough power.
+You can check the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
 If not, you can get a Nest Power Connector.

-With installation of a Nest Power Connector, you may notice error code E297 appear.
-This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+With installation of a Nest Power Connector, you will sometimes notice error code E297 show up.
+This can be dealt with by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector was already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error stemming from an overcurrent.
-If excessive power is transported using the Nest’s wiring, it may damage internal components and can even be a fire hazard.
-If you notice this error code pop up on your Nest thermostat and want to guard against electrical damage, it’s suggested to switch the power off straightaway.
-You can then get in touch with a professional technician with the proper experience identifying and fixing electrical issues.
+Similar to error code e103, e104 is a critical error originating from an overcurrent.
+If excessive power is transported using the Nest’s wiring, it can damage internal components and could even be a fire hazard.
+If you see this error code appear on your Nest thermostat and want to protect from electrical damage, it’s recommended to turn the power off as soon as possible.
+You can then get in touch with a professional technician with the appropriate experience detecting and solving electrical malfunctions.

 e73 – Critical

-This will sometimes be as simple as the breaker being shut off, but it could also be an issue with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure they’re not loose or damaged.
-If nothing looks to be out of place, it’s a good idea to contact a local professional.
+This could be as easy as the breaker being shut off, but it could also be something with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure they’re not loose or damaged.
+If nothing appears to be out of place, it’s time to contact a local professional.